mr-esser/travel-planner/README.md

     WEATHER_URL=http://api.weatherbit.io/v2.0/forecast/daily
     WEATHER_API_KEY=<your_weatherbit_api_key>
     ```
-1. Build the server by running `npm run build-prod`.
+1. Build the server by running `npm run build`.
-1. Start up the server with `npm run start`.
+1. Start up the server with `npm run express-server`.
 1. Verify that the server is up and running by checking Node's console log.
    It should at least mention the port the app is listening on (**8080** by default).
 1. In your browser, navigate to `localhost:8080` to access the web frontend.
 Prefer a recent version of Google's Chrome.